Last updated: June 2026

 Code Violations Don't Wait

-Florida municipalities can fine property owners $250 to $500 per day for code violations, whether or not the owner caused them.
-Squatters who leave trash, create fire hazards, or damage the structure trigger violations that run against you, the owner, not the squatter.
-Those fines accrue while you're waiting on the courts, waiting for contractors, and trying to sell a property no traditional buyer will touch.
+Florida municipalities can issue daily code-enforcement fines for violations, whether or not the owner caused them.
+Squatters who leave trash, create fire hazards, or damage the structure can trigger violations that run against you, the owner, not the squatter.
+Those fines can accrue while you are waiting on the courts, waiting for contractors, and trying to sell a property that many retail buyers will avoid.

 Common Damage We See in Squatter Properties